uwla/lnpaywall/README.md

 Adds a LN Paywall for any generic webservice.

-WATCH THE DEMO:
+**WATCH THE DEMO VIDEO**

 https://github.com/uwla/lnpaywall/assets/47862859/5e2e5b5f-9764-48a4-88cc-f5f5d553f6ea

+## How it works

-The user has to pay some amount of time to use service for a chosen time:
+The user has to pay some amount of money to use the service for a chosen period of time:

-1. User selects how much time he wishes to use.
+1. User selects for how long he wishes to access the service
 2. User pays invoice
 3. Payment is confirmed
-4. User can access the webservice
+4. User can access the requested webservice
 5. After time expires, user has to go back to step 1.

-It works for any webservice because we put a Nginx reverse-proxy before the requests hits the service.

-Thus, there is no need to change or alter anything in the webservice which shall be served.

-This is a proof-of-concept only.

-**tech stack**:
+## Advantages

+It can be integrated with **ANY** webservice **WITHOUT CHANGES** to the service.

+It just requires setting up the reverse-proxy to point to the machine hosting the webservice

+The server providing the webservice is not aware of the proxy.

+This separation of concerns frees the developer from the burden of setting up plugins, libraries and new APIs.

+The simpler approach (currently) is to change 4 lines of code in docker-compose.yml to point to an existing container running the webservice.

+## tech stack

 - nginx (reverse proxy)
 - typescript + nodejs (REST server for lightning queries)
 - laravel (backend for handling user session)
 - docker (container technology)
 - polar (simulate a local LN network)

+## Notes

+This is a proof-of-concept only coded in two days.